 Learning is that one aspect that we only realize on hindsight.
-Like they say, “You realize the true value of something, either when you don’t have it”.
+Like they say, “You realize the true value of something, when you don’t have it anymore”.

 There are of course innumerable things and instances that may be put to light in my quest to divulge about the things that I’ve learnt upon, but I’ll limit myself to the most basic and frequently occurring events.

 Travelling on unreserved seats demands a war-like situation where you need to prepare a strategy to outdo the others in your quest for a claim to the seat.
-Using a rumaal/newspaper has been traditionally how Indians have been doing it for ages.
+Using a rumaal/newspaper has been the traditional way, Indians have been doing it for ages.
 But this quest has many shades, which the spectrum of things travel brings as a package.

 I’ve faced this situation, many a times in trains or even in buses, if there is one thing that we just cannot leave (apart from our belongings, be it our children, wives or our luggage) is the seat in an unreserved compartment.
 Even to the extent of not budging an inch even for a disabled or even a women!!
 Yes, its true.

-One day in a bus, I was enjoying the brush of cool bangalorean wind through the window, in a fully filled bus.
-I end up looking inside the bus, only to find that a blind man is standing, trying to hold onto an odd seat.
+One day while travelling in a bus, enjoying the brush of cool Bangalorean wind through the window, in a packed bus.
+I end up looking inside the bus, only to find that a blind man is standing, trying to hold onto a seat.
 I just couldn’t stop myself.
-I quickly got up from my seat, only to make my co-passenger sitting on the other seat feel uncomfortable.
-Looking at which others came in to occupy the seat I was leaving open.
+I quickly got up from my seat, only to make my co-passenger sitting on the other seat feel a little uncomfortable.
+Watching me leave, others others rushed in, to occupy the seat I was leaving open.

-Stopping the war-for-the-seat, I made the blind man sit, while people just looked on.
+Pacifying the war-for-seat, I made the blind man sit, while people just looked on.
 I’m not sure that whether they felt bad for the blind man, or for not getting the seat.

 Numerous times, the same incident has happened, when I made way for women standing in the midst of the crowded buses or trains.

-I just hope, that at least one of them, juts one at least, would have taken a cue from it, and in future would allow others the privilege of these “seats”.
-Even though many seats or even a full coach of a train are earmarked for women/senior citizens/ disables, yet we can see people who clearly do not belong to any of the aforementioned category for which the seats have been reserved, take advantage of.
+I just hope, that at least one of them, just one, would have taken a cue from it, and in future would allow others the privilege of these “seats”.
+Even though many seats or even a full coach of a train is earmarked for women/senior citizens/ disables, yet we can see people who clearly do not belong to any of the aforementioned categories for which the seats have been reserved, take advantage of.